-This is a general guide for responsible travel which is replaced by a country specific guide once volunteers are accepted to a placement.
+This is a general guide for responsible travel which is replaced by a country specific guide for all Globalteer volunteers.

-The 2002 Cape Town Declaration on Responsible Tourism in Destinations defines Responsible Tourism as follows:
+The 2002 Cape Town Declaration on Responsible Tourism in Destinations defines Responsible Travel as follows:

 “Responsible Tourism" is tourism which: